 In aggregate, the total exposure of Irish CLOs to these coronavirus-sensitive sectors totals just 7.18%.
 Our research suggests that Irish CLOs are well diversified across individual country and sector exposures, although they have a particular concentration in Europe.

-This article uses information from Atlantic Star Consulting’s research database on Irish SPVs.
+This article uses information from Atlantic Star Consulting’s proprietary database on Irish SPVs.
 Data references 2017 accounts.
-For more information about how our research can work for your firm, contact us at info[email protected].
+For more information about how our research can work for your firm, CLICK HERE.